Homestead Rodeo, southernmost rodeo in the continental U.S.

-If you travel around the Sunshine State, you also learn about a rich history of cattle ranching and “cow hunters” — what Florida called its Cracker cowboys, who “hunted” cattle by rounding them up with distinctive-sounding bullwhips.
+If you travel around the Sunshine State, you may be surprised by the heritage of cattle ranching and “cow hunters” — what Florida called its Cracker cowboys, who “hunted” cattle by rounding them up with distinctive-sounding bullwhips.

 So, it is not all that surprising that Florida has a rich history of rodeos in its small towns.
 One of the longest lasting traditional rodeos and the southernmost rodeo in the United States is in Homestead.